 Here is a perfect example of how you can so easily repurpose ugly furniture into a beautiful piece at very little cost.
 A roll of wood grain self-adhesive vinyl is cut out to a flower design and applied to the painted unit.

-Inspired by Michelle Brand, I have been wanting to make this chandelier from plastic bottles for quite a while.
-Michelle repurposes plastic in ways you would never believe, but this is my favourite by far.
+Michelle Brand repurposes plastic in ways you would never believe, but this is my favourite by far.
 Making this chandelier from plastic bottles is extremely easy and the end result is stunning.

 I came across this idea on Make.
 It's another great way to repurpose and recycle plastic bottles into a safety shield or safety glasses for when using an angle grinder or cutting metal and tile, etc.